Tailscan/tails-devtools/README.md

 Feature request and bug reports are welcome, feel free to draft an issue!

+## Support

+If you like the project, don't be shy to give us a ⭐ 👻

 ## Security

 If you discover any security related issues, please email getvechai@gmail.com instead of using the issue tracker.